rlevy/9.19-syllabus/logistics.markdown

 Since the generative AI landscape is changing so rapidly, this policy is subject to change mid-semester.
 If we change it, we'll announce the change.

+### Submitting assignments

+Please submit your psets and course projects via [Canvas](https://canvas.mit.edu/courses/22681).
+For each pset submission, attach each submission file individually---please do *not* zip them together into a single bulk file as it creates additional work for the graders.

 ### Pset late policy

 Psets can be turned in up to 7 days late; 10% of your score will be deducted for each 24 hours of lateness (rounded up, so e.g. you lose 10% of your score for an assignment turned in 12 hours late).
 For example, if a homework assignment is worth 80 points, you turn it in 3 days late, and earn a 70 before lateness is taken into account, your score will be (1-0.3)*70=49.